-And, just last week, three more terraced homes in the Desborough area, close to the town centre, were raided over an alleged plot to kill the queen at the centenary ceremony at The Cenotaph on Remembrance Day.
+And, just last week, three more terraced homes in the Desborough area, close to the town center, were raided over an alleged plot to kill the queen at the centenary ceremony at the Cenotaph on Remembrance Day.

 So, yeah, Wycombe has a terrorist problem.
 But why?
 It might be a simple matter of geography, in particular its proximity to the capital.
 The Buckinghamshire town lies just 30 miles from London, a 40-minute drive or a 20-minute train journey to Marylebone, close to the streets where Lindsay exploded his bomb.

 Extremist literature is being sold in pop-up book stores.
-They say they can't control this kind of behaviour, but they can.
+They say they can't control this kind of behavior, but they can.

 Although Jawed denies that the mosque is failing to tackle extremism, pointing out that when attendance is large is can be very difficult to keep track of everyone, others think individual mosques with reputations like this should be doing more to root out the problem.

 Stuart thinks that some mosques are willing to turn a blind eye and invite extremist speakers.
-"It's very obvious when people are going to these places, holding court, pulling regular Muslims aside and radicalising them.
+"It's very obvious when people are going to these places, holding court, pulling regular Muslims aside and radicalizing them.
 Extremist literature is being sold in pop-up book stores.
-They say they can't control this kind of behaviour, but they can."
+They say they can't control this kind of behavior, but they can."

-However, in other circumstances, when people are flying below the radar and being radicalised online, everyone agrees it can be much harder to spot.
+However, in other circumstances, when people are flying below the radar and being radicalized online, everyone agrees it can be much harder to spot.

 Social deprivation and exclusion is also said to be a factor.
-Of the 133 people convicted for Islamism related terrorist offences in the UK between 1999 and 2001, 36 percent were unemployed, and of those arrested in Wycombe, nearly all have been referred to as "loners" or "weird, social outcasts".
+Of the 133 people convicted for Islamism related terrorist offenses in the UK between 1999 and 2001, 36 percent were unemployed, and of those arrested in Wycombe, nearly all have been referred to as "loners" or "weird, social outcasts."